SakirHussain/dashboard/README.md

 # Overview

-This repository contains the source code for an Invoice System, which includes components such as controllers, repositories, interfaces, and database operations.
-The system is designed to manage and generate various types of reports related to invoices and client authentication.
+This repository contains the source code for which includes components such as controllers, repositories, interfaces, and database operations.
+The system is designed to manage and generate various types of reports related to Einvoices.
 # Table of Contents

 - [Project Structure](#project-structure)